Using Walking Poles on The Camino

 What are walking poles and why should I use them?

-They can assist you in many ways but there are a few main advantages, including leaning on the poles, which can help to increase the speed of your walk, reduce the impact on your legs and support your knees.
+Walking poles can assist you in many ways but there are a few main advantages, including leaning on the poles, which can help to increase the speed of your walk, reduce the impact on your legs and support your knees.
 In addition to the physical benefits for your body, they can also assist with your grip on the terrain, especially with keeping your balance when you encounter slippery surfaces or muddy paths.

 walking-poles-pilgrims-camino-de-santiago-caminoways

-How to choose the best walking poles
+How do I choose the best walking poles?

 The first thing to consider when choosing the type of walking poles you need is the kind of terrain that you are planning to walk.
 Our Camino travel team can advise you on the various terrains that you will pass over on the Camino routes.

-Nordic walking poles are generally used for flatter terrain and rolling hills.
-Trekking poles will help you to balance on more mountainous climbs and varied gradients.
+Trekking Walking Poles: will help you to balance on more mountainous climbs and varied gradients.

 Not all walkers require the assistance of poles to keep them comfortable on the trail.
 They can be useful but also annoying if you don’t need them.
 If you start to use them for your long-distance walks, stick with them for a few walks before you decide that they are not for you.